 The Statewide PEI Project: Achieving More Together

-In Fiscal Year 2016-2017, 41 counties collectively pooled local Prevention and Early Intervention (PEI) funds through the California Mental Health Services Authority (CalMHSA) to support the ongoing implementation of the Statewide PEI Project.
-The Statewide PEI Project is publicly known as Each Mind Matters: California’s Mental Health Movement, which represents an umbrella name and vision to amplify individual efforts from the county and other organizations that are taking place across California under a united movement to reduce stigma and discrimination and prevent suicides.
+In fiscal year 2018‐19, 38 counties collectively pooled local Prevention and Early Intervention (PEI) funds through CalMHSA to support the ongoing implementation of the Statewide PEI Project.
+The Statewide PEI Project is publicly known as Each Mind Matters: California’s Mental Health Movement, which represents an umbrella name and vision to amplify individual efforts from the counties and other organizations across California under a united movement to reduce stigma and discrimination and prevent suicides.

 Outcomes to Date

 The effects of the Statewide PEI Project go beyond county lines.
 Influencing all Californians in the message of Each Mind Matters (EMM) is critical for creating a culture of mental health and wellness regardless of where individuals live, work, or play.
 Key statewide achievements of the Statewide PEI Project in fiscal year 2018-19 include:

 - Over 400,000 lime green ribbons were disseminated throughout the state.

 - Over 1 million hardcopy materials were disseminated in counties, schools, and community-based organizations (CBOs).

 - Over $94,000 in mini-grant funds were provided to CBOs, NAMI affiliates, Active Minds chapters, and community colleges to host community outreach events utilizing EMM resources and messaging.

 - The Directing Change Program received over 1,000 video submissions from over 150 schools across California, engaging over 3,600 students.

 - Nearly 10 new EMM culturally-adapted resources were developed.